Crispó told Koora (2/1) that Argentina remain World Cup favourites even without Messi, and he outlined two conditions for ending the 64-year title drought | Goal.com Nigeria

 Argentina can beat "Ancelotti's Brazil", and I refuse to diminish Scaloni's achievement.

-Comparing Messi and Maradona is futile; meanwhile, this is the best Latin American striker in the world.
+Comparing Messi with Maradona is futile; meanwhile, this is the finest Latin American striker on the planet.

 Enzo is the perfect signing for Real Madrid, and here is my advice to Álvarez.

-In an exclusive interview with Koora, former Tango striker Hernán Crespo discusses Argentina's prospects, Lionel Messi's future, the battle of stars, and the winning mentality that returned the nation to the summit.
+On the eve of the tournament, former Tango striker Hernán Crespo speaks exclusively to Koora about his nation's prospects, Lionel Messi's legacy, the battle of stars, and the winning mentality that returned Argentina to the summit.

 Crespo, whose name is etched in gold in Argentine football history, speaks not just as an analyst or a coach with continental honours, but as one of the Albiceleste's all-time greats.
-A striker who scored 35 international goals in 64 appearances for Argentina between 1995 and 2007, including four goals in eight World Cup matches, he experienced football's greatest nights as a player for giants such as Milan, Inter, Chelsea and River Plate, before extending his success as a coach, winning continental titles in South America and Asia.
+A striker who scored 35 international goals in 64 appearances for Argentina between 1995 and 2007, including four goals in eight World Cup matches, he experienced football's greatest nights as a player for giants such as Milan, Inter, Chelsea and River Plate, before enjoying continental success as a coach in South America and Asia.

-In the first part of his interview with Koora, Crespo discusses Argentina's chances of retaining the World Cup even if Messi retires, outlines the two conditions he believes are essential to breaking the nation's historical curse, and credits Lionel Scaloni for his success in Qatar.
+In the first part of his interview with Koora, Crespo discusses Argentina's chances of retaining the World Cup even if Messi retires, outlines the two conditions he believes are essential to ending the nation's title drought, and credits Lionel Scaloni's Qatar triumph.

-The conversation ranges beyond the national team, as Crespo names his pick for the best Latin American striker currently in the game, assesses the prospects of Julián Álvarez and Enzo Fernández, and offers a clear view on the eternal debate between Lionel Messi and Diego Maradona.
+The conversation also covers the best current Latin American striker, the prospects for Julián Álvarez and Enzo Fernández, and the eternal debate between Messi and Diego Maradona.

-With Argentina drawn in a challenging group alongside Algeria, Jordan and Austria, Crespo explains why he believes this crop of players can make history once more.Now, on to the first part of the interview:
+This interview is packed with insights and predictions ahead of a World Cup that promises to be exceptional, especially with Argentina drawn in a tricky group featuring Algeria, Jordan and Austria.
+Can Messi's teammates defend the title, and what does Crespo see in this generation that convinces him they can make history again?Now, on to the first part of the interview: